Dabakala

 Dabakala is a town in northeast Ivory Coast.
 It is a sub-prefecture of and the seat of Dabakala Department in Hambol Region, Vallée du Bandama District.
 Dabakala is also a commune.

+Under the Wassoulou Empire, Dabakala was a major center of the arms industry, with 3-400 blacksmiths building functional copies of European repeater rifles to use in their struggle against French colonial forces.

 In 2021, the population of the sub-prefecture of Dabakala was 78,634.

 Villages

 The 25 villages of the sub-prefecture of Dabakala and their population in 2014 are: